Egemen Qazaqstan: History

-The history of "Egemen Qazaqstan" began with the publication of the newspaper "Ұшқын" ("Spark") on 17 December 1919 in the city of Orenburg.
+The history of "Egemen Qazaqstan" begins with the publication of the newspaper "Ұшқын" ("Spark") on December 17, 1919, in the city of Orenburg.
 Later the name of the newspaper was repeatedly changed.
 The publication was issued under the names: "Enbek tuy" ("Banner of Labor") in 1920, "Enbekshi qazaq" ("Kazakh Worker") in 1921, "Sotsialdy Qazaqstan" ("Social Kazakhstan") in 1932.
 And in 1937 the newspaper was renamed "Sotsialistik Qazaqstan" ("Socialist Kazakhstan"), and under this name it was published for 54 years.

 "Egemendi" was a new word, just coming into common usage and marking the advent of a new era.
-On 1 January 1993, after a wide discussion, at the suggestion of the newspaper's editor-in-chief Abish Kekilbayev, the ending "-di" was removed from the first word of the title, and the name of the newspaper changed to "Egemen Qazaqstan".
-On 20 March 2018 the Latin name was used instead of the Cyrillic name on the cover of the newspaper.
+On January 1, 1993, after a wide discussion, at the suggestion of the newspaper's editor-in-chief Abish Kekilbayev, the ending "-di" was removed from the first word of the title, and the name of the newspaper changed to "Egemen Qazaqstan".
+On March 20, 2018, the Latin name was used instead of the Cyrillic name on the cover of the newspaper.